LouisLesueur/Crates-n-holes/README.md

 ## Getting Started

+You'll need PyQt.
 To start the game just run

 ```
 python main.py
 ```

-To move a character press the correponding key (1,2,3 or 4) and then use ><^v and press the enter key (notice that you can enter a sequence).
-By default you'll move character 1.
+To move a character press the buttons on the left of the window, or use zqsd and e to change character.

 ## Testing a level